yabinmeng/pulsar_dse_lambda/README.md

   -o,--output <arg> Output CSV file name.
 ```

-Among these paramters, *-f/--config* specifies the configuration property file path that controls how the drill sensor data is generated, which has the following configuration properties.
+Among these parameters, *-f/--config* specifies the configuration property file path that controls how the drill sensor data is generated, which has the following configuration properties.
 An example file can be found [here](./workload_generator/src/main/resources/generator.properties).

 | Property Name | Description |
 | ------------- | ----------- |